mmwyl/myscoutee/README.md

 It's benefitial to fork instead of clone to track down the variations.

-I) The reason why i make this project public, beacuse of my tricky situation, i can't continue, but I strongly believe that project can make the world a better place and i don't want to waste years of work of mine.
+I) The reason why i make this project public, beacuse of my tricky situation, i can't continue, but I strongly believe that project can make the world a better place.
 (lots of refactoring, lots of technology upgrade, cleanup and many more etc., it was also up and running on domain myscoutee.com, and has promo videos under docs/videos)

 I try to fix the UI for the time being to ease the understanding.
 Server side has lots of very detailed tests.